Patient Information Leaflets (PILs)

 Oral treatment with corticosteroids

-Your body produces corticosteroids naturally, on a daily basis.
-Without them it would not be possible to survive.
-Corticosteroids are produced in the cortex of the adrenal glands (hence the ‘cortico-’ part of the name).
-The ones used most often in medical treatment (prednisolone and dexamethasone) are not exactly the same as the ones produced in the body.
+The corticosteroids used most often in medical treatment, prednisolone and dexamethasone, are not exactly the same as the ones produced in the body.
 It is convenient to refer to them just as ‘corticosteroids’ or 'steroids', but you should be aware that they are different from the type of steroids (anabolic steroids) used for body building.